• Alfred M. Hallmark

 Y

-Marker Text: After Temple's first Federation of women's Clubs accomplished its goal of founding a library and disbanded in 1902, this organization was created in 1915 to coordinate the work of the city's Women's Clubs.
+Marker Text: After Temple's first Federation of Women's Clubs accomplished its goal of founding a library and disbanded in 1902, this organization was created in 1915 to coordinate the work of the city's Women's Clubs.
 Members met in a variety of locations until a clubhouse was built in 1949-48.
-The city federation of Women's Clubs has led efforts to beautify the city with landscaping; worked for health and safety issues; organized youth recreational programs; supported educational reforms and social service programs; and provided leadership for the creative arts in Temple.
+The city Federation of Women's Clubs has led efforts to beautify the city with landscaping; worked for health and safety issues; organized youth recreational programs; supported educational reforms and social service programs; and provided leadership for the creative arts in Temple.
 (1991)

 Marker Text: 885